Italian · Renaissance Art · Women in the Arts

 rsola Maddalena Caccia Madonna and Child Met

 Orsola Maddalena Caccia was little known and under-studied until quite recently.
-Because most of her works are still in local Italian collections, the Met’s three Caccais constitute the largest selection outside Italy.
+Because most of her works are still in local Italian collections, the Met’s three Caccai paintings constitute the largest selection outside Italy.
 (The Yale University Art Gallery owns one painting as well.)
 The press surrounding Met’s acquisition, the posthumous gift of Errol M. Rudman, definitely raised awareness of this artist for the first time in a very long time.
 So did an auction record set for her Still Life of Birds at Sotheby’s around the same time.
 This painting of fourteen birds and insects sold for more than 14 times its estimate and more than seven times the artist’s previous 2018 auction record.
 More recently, her Saint Agnes sold at Sotheby’s in July 2021, albeit for a much lower price.
 She was featured in a 2015 exhibition at the National Museum of Women in the Arts entitled Picturing Mary and had a 2012 exhibition at the Miradolo Castle in Monviso, Italy.

 Sources